petsy/gcdt/docs/gcdt_plugins/50_gcdt_lookups.md

 ## gcdt-lookups plugin

 The lookups functionality was previously part of the hocon config reader.
-The lookup functionality was refactored into this `glomex_lookups` plugin and with the refactoring we also pinned the functionality it into a dedicated lifecycle step.
+The lookup functionality was refactored into this `gcdt-lookups` plugin and with the refactoring we also pinned the functionality it into a dedicated lifecycle step.

 ### Related documents